 Liberia: Conflict Profile

-Founded by free-born and former black slaves from America and the Caribbean, Liberia was the first ex-colony in Africa to gain independence, becoming a republic based on the US model in 1847.
-For much of its early history, Liberia was dominated by Amerio-Liberians – descendents of the original colonists – despite comprising of only around 5 per cent of the population.
+Founded by free-born and former black slaves from America and the Caribbean, Liberia was the first ex-colony in Africa to gain independence, becoming a republic based on the US constitutional model in 1847.
+For much of its early history, Liberia was dominated by Americo-Liberians – descendants of the original colonists – despite their making up only around 5 per cent of the population.
+The relationship between Americo-Liberians and indigenous Liberians was characterised by intermittent peace and friction and ethnic interaction was generally not volatile.

-This changed in 1980 when a group from the indigenous Krahn tribe, led by Samuel Doe, staged a military coup against the government of William Tolbert.
-Doe’s subsequent ten-year rule was characterised by brutal repression of political opponents and favouritism towards the Krahn ethnic group.
-Successive coup attempts, most notably in 1985, sparked brutal reprisals against Liberia’s various ethnic groups.
+Severe political changes started in the 1980s when a group from the indigenous Krahn tribe, led by Master Sergeant Samuel Doe, staged a military coup against the government of William Tolbert.
+Doe’s subsequent ten-year rule was characterised by rampant corruption in government, gross inefficiency in managing the economy, the brutal repression of political opponents and favouritism towards the Krahn.
+In 1985 an unsuccessful military coup attempt masterminded by Brigadier General Thomas Quiwonkpa, Doe’s former confidant who turned against him, and, backed by the Gio and Mano ethnic groups, sparked brutal reprisals by the Krahn against the Gio and Mano.

 Yet a return to democracy did little to return peace to the country.
 Simmering ethnic tensions amongst groups loyal to Taylor’s opponents, and regional turmoil caused by Taylor’s support for the Revolutionary United Front (RUF) in Sierra Leone’s Civil War, soon brought about renewed violence.
-In 1999, Liberians for Reconciliation and Democracy (LURD) – a rebel group operating out of Guinea – attacked the town of Voinjama in north-western Liberia, marking the beginning of a second civil war.
+In 1999, Liberians for Reconciliation and Democracy (LURD) – a rebel group operating out of Guinea – attacked the town of Voinjama in the north-west, marking the beginning of a second civil war.
 Taylor’s government, weakened by the sanctions imposed because of his support for the RUF, was unable to hold back the rebels.
-By 2003, Taylor controlled less than one third of the country, and heavy fighting in Monrovia led to the arrival of peacekeepers in August, followed quickly by Taylor’s resignation ahead of the Accra Comprehensive Peace Agreement which ended the war.
-The month before, the Special Court for Sierra Leone – established to bring to justice the perpetrators of war crimes in Sierra Leone’s civil war – indicted Taylor for his part in atrocities related to his support for the RUF and issued an international warrant for his arrest.
-He was handed over in March 2006 – his trial is ongoing.
+By 2003, Taylor controlled less than one third of the country, and heavy fighting in Monrovia led to the arrival of United Nations Mission in Liberia (UNMIL) peacekeepers in August, followed quickly by Taylor’s resignation ahead of the Accra Comprehensive Peace Agreement (ACP) which ended the war.
+The month before, the Special Court for Sierra Leone (SCSL) – set up jointly by the Government of Sierra Leone and the United Nations to bring justice to victims by putting to trial perpetrators of sviolations of international humanitarian law and Sierra Leonean law committed during the war – indicted Taylor for his part in atrocities related to his support for the RUF, and issued an international warrant for his arrest.
+Although Taylor was originally indicted in 2003, he sought and was given asylum in Nigeria after fleeing Liberia.
+In March 2006, he fled from his house in Nigeria and tried to escape, but was arrested at the border with Cameroon.
+He was then extradited to the SCSL for trial following a request by the Government of Liberia.
+On 26 September 2013, Taylor was found guilty by the trial panel and sentenced to 50 years of imprisonment.

 As such, the development needs of Liberia are tremendous.
 Malnutrition affects about 40 per cent of children under five years old, and Liberia languishes near the bottom of most indicators on the UN’s Human Development Index.
 Improving the health and education systems are urgent priorities, yet at the same time Liberia must face many of the challenges left over from the armed conflict – not least, the reintegration of thousands of ex-combatants back into society.
 It is clear there are many challenges for Johnson-Sirleaf, and Liberia as a whole.